pjotrp/once-only/README.md

 ### Dependencies

 'md5sum' is used for calculating MD5 hash values.

+'pfff' is optional and used for calculating pfff hash values on very large files.

 When you are using PBS, once-only requires the 'qsub' and 'qstat' commands.